 What makes people seek help for gambling addiction?

-The people most likely to seek treatment for diagnosable gambling problems are those individuals with higher numbers of possible symptoms.
+Problems gamblers usually seek treatment when the list of problems they have to deal with starts accumulating.
 Other groups with more than an average chance of seeking treatment include those individuals who experience a larger number of negative consequences from gambling participation, older adults and those individuals who receive strong pressure from their intimate partners to enter treatment.

 When gamblers start to lose more and more money and pile up gambling debts, they often fall into the trap of borrowing to keep on playing.
 Despite losing increasing amounts, they keep hoping that striking the jackpot will help them pay off their debts.
 Unfortunately, they never win enough, and their debts continue to rise.